 Upon the Administrator determining that bullying or retaliation has occurred, the law requires that the school use a range of responses that balance the need for accountability with the need to teach appropriate behavior.
 Skill-building approaches that the Administrator may consider will include:

-- Meeting with parents and guardians to engage parental support and to reinforce the anti-
+Meeting with parents and guardians to engage parental support and to reinforce the anti-bullying curricula and social skills building activities at home.

-- Counseling or referral for targets, aggressors, and/or families; and
+Counseling or referral for targets, aggressors, and/or families.

 1.8b Taking Disciplinary Action